niceDeve/organism/README.md

 <br />
 <br />

-## Hyperledger Fabric Boilerplate
+## Organism Kit for Hyperledger Fabric

-Build complete decentralized applications with __Blockotus Network Open Standard__ and __Hyperledger Fabric__.
+Build complete decentralized applications with __Blockotus Open and Decentralized Standard__ and __Hyperledger Fabric__.

-The boilerplate includes a Frontend (Svelte / React), a Backend (Nodejs / Express), a Network and Chaincode Contracts (Hyperledger Fabric, Chaincode Contracts).
+The kit includes a Frontend (Svelte / React), a Backend (Nodejs / Express), a Network and Chaincode Contracts (Hyperledger Fabric) as specified by Blockotus Open and Decentralized Standard.

 <br />
 <br />